duckduckgo/duckduckgo-documentation/duckduckhack/resources/how_to_qa.md

 **Design:**
 Can we minimize the space used?
 How does it look on smaller screens?
 Can you break the design?
 For example, try using non-UTF8 characters, or long search queries.
 Do the design and layout make sense given the type of information?
-Does it look and feel like other instant answers (it should).
+Does it look and feel like other instant answers?
+(It should!)
 Spotting design bugs and improvements can be tricky, since everyone's eye for design is a bit different, but you can refer to live instant answers as an example.

 - **Example test:** Test the instant answer with a few different queries.
 Make sure the most important information is easy to identify and understand.
 The information shouldn't be too crowded or too sparse.
 Try previewing the instant answer on a mobile device (phone, tablet) and check if the design breaks or if too much vertical space is used.
 Ideally, an instant answer on mobile screens should ***not*** push organic links off the page.
 If this is the case, look for ways to either increase the information density or reduce the information shown &mdash; this is a great way to determine what information is absolutely necessary and deserves to be shown.